-17.6.
-Membership
+5. Membership

-17.6.1.
-The club must have at least 15 members who are currently enrolled students of ANU.

-17.6.2.
-No club may charge any ANU student more than 20 dollars for membership.
-Clubs that charge for membership should also have equity membership options in line with the equity ticketing policy in this regulation.
+- 1. The club must have at least 15 members who are currently enrolled students of ANU. - 2.
+No club may charge any ANU student more than 20 dollars for membership unless the Clubs Officer approves an exemption to this cap.
+Clubs that charge for membership must have equity membership options in line with the equity ticketing policy in this regulation.

-17.7.
-Compliance with Law and Community Standards
+6. Compliance with Law and Community Standards